An insight into Julia's new book 'How to Build A Puppy... Into A Healthy Adult Dog'

 Dog’s anatomy has hardly changed, above a 18,000 year old Russian puppy, named ‘Dogor’ found preserved in a layer of permafrost in Siberia.
 Found by Russian scientists in 2019.
-Copyright Dr Sergey Feborov, North-Easter Federal University.
+Copyright Dr Sergey Feborov, North-Eastern Federal University.

 It also takes us on a brief history of man and canine cohabiting, discussing how our living environments and lifestyles have changed so much in the last 50 years.
 Also how so many of our current practices, both living and environment have changed, raising the question about whether it is these elements that are having such a negative impact on our puppies' formative months and their healthy futures?

-The inspiration to write this book was primarily drawn on from her extensive experience as a therapist of treating dogs for 20 years; and when she started she was literally the only practitioner (that either she, or google knew about!) specialising in treating chronic muscular issues in dogs, using clinical massage techniques.
+The inspiration to write this book was primarily drawn on from her extensive experience as a therapist of treating dogs for 20 years; and when she started she was literally the only practitioner (that either she, or google, knew about!) specialising in treating chronic muscular issues in dogs, using clinical massage techniques.
 Now of course there are literally thousands of therapists and although it is wonderful that dogs have a myriad of different treatment modalities, isn't it sad that there is such a recent exponential demand?

 Where does Galen Myotherapy fit within the writing of this book?